 However, if you still have really sensitive teeth after doing this, your next call should be to Remmers Dental.
-In our office, we can perform an exam to find the underlying cause of your problem.
+In our dental office, we can perform an exam to find the underlying cause of your problem.
 If it’s due to dental decay or a cracked tooth, we can restore the tooth using a number of different treatments such as a filling or crown.
 Or, if we believe that bruxism (teeth grinding) is the issue, he can recommend that you wear something called a nightguard to bed.
 This is a small, protective mouthpiece that fits easily over the teeth and provides a barrier to prevent them from grinding together during the night.

 In the end, tooth sensitivity can certainly be annoying, but it’s also very treatable.
 Try switching your toothpaste, and if that doesn’t help, just give Remmers Dental a call, and he’ll be able to provide the solution you need!
 To learn more about what causes dental sensitivity and how we can help you address it, contact us today.